Multi-Vehicle Pileup Accidents in NC: Fault, Insurance & Your Rights

 Get medical attention

 Multi-vehicle crashes often involve higher-speed impacts and more serious injuries.
 Even if you feel fine, see a doctor within 24 hours.
-Adrenaline masks pain.
+Adrenaline masks pain, and delayed symptoms are common after serious crashes.

 Consult an attorney before talking to any insurance company